jlizakowski/array_pirate/README.md

 ## How?
-ArrayPirate monkey patches Ruby.
+ArrayPirate monkey-patches Ruby.
 When NilClass  is treated like an array, it returns Narr rather than throwing an exception.
-Since pirates are more dangerous than monkeys, this could be considered a pirate patch.
+Because pirates are more dangerous than monkeys, this could be considered a pirate patch.

 ## Getting started